Take the picture alone or in a group, spread it around in social networks online, and make sure to send a copy by email to:

-This Thursday, March 14, 2013, The Inter-American Comission for Human Rights (IACHR) will hold a hearing in which a team of women will give their testimony.
+This Thursday, March 14, 2013, The Inter-American Commission for Human Rights (IACHR) will hold a hearing in which a team of women will give their testimony.

 We must stand in solidarity with these women!

 Take a picture, with a message of solidarity “Together we stand with the women of Atenco before the CIDH” and other messages in the same vein.
-Circulate the image around the internet and send a copy to the Human Rights Center Miguel Agustín Pro Juárez: firstname.lastname@example.org
+Circulate the image around the internet and send a copy to the Human Rights Center Miguel Agustín Pro Juárez: comunicacion (at) centroprodh.org.mx

 -Come to the press conference in Mexico City on Thursday the 14th at the office of the Human Rights Center Miguel Agustín Pro Juárez, at Serapio Rendón 57A, Col. San Rafael, México DF, at 9 am.

 Make sure to visit and spread the word in all the media outlets you can reach (websites, press, independent media, organize photo exhibits, radio programs, cultural weeks, etc) about the project Mirada Sostenida (Sustained Gaze) by Liliana Zaragoza: www.miradasostenida.net

 Fuente: El Gran Kilombo Antifascista, CGT Chiapas.
 12-Mar-2013